mattvenn/raspi-buggy/README.md

 # Raspberry pi scratch controlled drawing buggy

-Simple buggy to control with scratch.
+Simple buggy to control with scratch and python.

+## Scratch

 A python listener is run on the raspberry pi which uses scratch's mesh networking capability to turn commands from scratch into motor controls.

-Scratch itself is run on another computer to avoid the large overhead of sending graphics over the network
+Scratch itself is run on another computer to avoid the large overhead of sending graphics over the network.

+## Python

+The buggy can also be controlled direct from python.

 # Build instructions